-Two years ago today on 15 April 2019, the then-Secretary of State for Housing, James Brokenshire, announced that the government would abolish Section 21 ‘no fault’ evictions.
-We had been campaigning for decades for this moment, to help bring security to the 11 million people in England who rent privately.
-Two years on and we’re still waiting for this pledge – despite Boris Johnson echoing it in the last election manifesto.
+Four years ago today on 15 April 2019, the then-Secretary of State for Housing, James Brokenshire, announced that the government would abolish Section 21 ‘no fault’ evictions.
+We had been campaigning for decades for this moment, to help bring security to the 10 million people in England who rent privately.
+Four years on and we’re still waiting for this pledge to be made a reality.

 What is a Section 21 notice?

-It’s an eviction notice that landlords can serve which provides no reason for the eviction, giving the renter just two months to leave their home.
-It can be served at any time after a fixed term has expired.
+A Section 21 is an eviction notice that landlords can serve, which provides no reason for the eviction.
+A renter is given just two months to leave their home and find somewhere else to live.
+A Section 21 can be served at any time after a fixed term has expired.

 Section 8 notices

-Without Section 21, landlords will only be able to evict tenants where there is a legal reason to evict.
+Without Section 21, landlords will still be able to evict tenants where there is a legal reason to evict.
 Sounds reasonable, right?
-This means they would serve a Section 8 notice, which stipulates the reason for the eviction.
+Instead of a Section 21, they could serve a Section 8 notice, which requires the landlord to give a reason (or ‘ground’) for the eviction.
 Whether the reason is that the landlord wants to sell the property, move back in, or because the tenant is in rent arrears, they could all be covered by Section 8.

 By abolishing Section 21, we’ll see a fight for more grounds for eviction being inserted into Section 8.
-The government must ensure that it commits to the objective of removing Section 21, which is to improve security for those living in the PRS, and not allow easy routes for eviction through Section 8.
-There must be a sufficiently high bar of evidence for landlords to prove that their reasons for the eviction are true and justified.
+The government must ensure that it commits to the objective of removing Section 21, which would improve security and stability for those living in the PRS, enabling them to put down roots and contribute to their communities.
+At the same time, it must develop robust safeguards against easy or alternative routes for eviction through Section 8, ensuring no loopholes are left open for exploitation.
+There must be a sufficiently high bar of evidence for landlords to prove that their reasons for eviction are true and justified.
 When we’re talking about renters losing their homes, the stakes couldn’t be higher.
 The evidence bar must reflect that.